Paste full analytics here

-Flavorlab was recently featured in Post magazine for the February 2014 edition.
+Post Magazine recently featured Flavorlab their February 2014 edition.
 Read the transcribed article below:

-Brian Quill is senior audio engineer and partner at Flavorlab in New York City (www.flavorlab.com).
+Brian Quill is senior audio engineer and partner at Flavorlab in New York City.
 Flavorlab started out in 2004 as G&E Mix, the audio post division of music composing company, G&E Music, started by Glenn Schloss and Erik Blicker.
-After a few years, Quill and his two business partners cose a catchier name, Flavorlab.
+After a few years, Quill and his two business partners chose a catchier name, Flavorlab.

 Flavorlab has three audio post suites, all set up for 5.1 surround.
 They offer original music and sound design, surround mixing, voicer, ISDN, casting, language translation services, audio restoration, and more.
 Their client list includes History Channel, Lexus, MTV, HBO films, and Syfy.